s-palmer/CV/README.md

 ## Education

-#### Makers Academy (August 2021 to December 2021)
+#### Makers Academy (August - December 2021)
 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- e.g Frequently used paring in order to problem solve effeciently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below:
 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- RSpec, Jest

-#### Imperial College London (2013 to 2014)
+#### Imperial College London (2013 - 2014)

 - MRes in Bioimaging Sciences, with Russian
-- Distinction
+  - Grade Obtained: Distinction
-- Other cool stuff

-#### Imperial College London (2009 to 2013)
+#### Imperial College London (2009 - 2013)

 - MSci in Chemistry, with Spanish
-- Grade: 2:1
+  - Grade Obtained: 2:1
-- Imperial College Men's Football Team Committee Member & Team Captain
-- Imperial Chemistry Society WebMaster

 #### Any other qualifications

 That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies

 Any cool stuff that makes you a super part of a software development team